Zhang Zhongsheng

-Biography
+Early life and career

 Zhang was born in Liulin County, Shanxi, in November 1952.
 He entered the workforce in July 1969, and joined the Chinese Communist Party (CCP) in February 1975.

 Zhang served in various posts in the Grain Bureau of the coal-rich Zhongyang County before getting involved in politics in 1985, when he was appointed director of Zhongyang County Administration for Industry and Commerce.
 Two years later, he became director of the Finance Bureau of Zhongyang County.
 In 1990, he became deputy magistrate of the county, rising to executive deputy county magistrate in 1993 and then magistrate in 1996.
-In 1998, he rose to become party secretary, the top political position in the county, nd held that office until 2003.
+In 1998, he rose to become party secretary, the top political position in the county, and held that office until 2003.
 In June 2003, he took office as vice mayor of Lüliang, responsible for coal work, and served until his resignation in March 2013.
 He was also a member of the standing committee of the CCP Lüliang Municipal Committee, the city's top authority.
 Zhang was known for his splendid hilltop mansions and dubbed the "godfather" because of his influence and power in Lüliang.